 Asked about the potential deployment over the weekend, he gave a diplomatic shrug: “I don’t see what the problem would be,″ the news agency ANSA quoted him as saying.

 Barry reported from Milan.
-Associated Press writers Rebecca Santana and Matthew Lee contributed from Washington and Graham Dunbar from Crans-Montana, Switzerland and Eddie Pells in Denver, Colorado.
+Associated Press writers Rebecca Santana and Matthew Lee in Washington; Graham Dunbar in Crans-Montana, Switzerland; and Eddie Pells in Denver contributed to this report.

 FILE - Milan's mayor Giuseppe Sala attends Milan Cortina 2026 Winter Olympics cauldron lighting, in front of the Quirinale Presidential Palace, in Rome, Friday Dec.
 5, 2025.
 (AP Photo/Gregorio Borgia, File)